Here is how their methodology works:

 At SteadyOptions, buying pre-earnings straddles is one of our key strategies.
 It works very well for us.
 Check out our performance page for full results.
 As you can see from our results, "Buying Premium Prior To Earnings" is still alive and kicking.
 Not exactly "Nail In The Coffin".

 Comment: the segment has been removed from tastytrade website, which shows that they realized how absurd it was.
+We linked to the YouTube video which is still there.

 Of course the devil is in the details.
 There are many moving parts to this strategy: